-NFL Rumors: Bucs Tight End O.J.
-Howard Available For Trade After All
+NESN

-Oh, how things can chance as a trade deadline approaches.
+Oh, how things can change as a trade deadline approaches.

 The Tampa Bay Buccaneers would “consider” trading tight end O.J.
 Howard before Tuesday’s NFL trade deadline, ESPN’s Jenna Laine reported Monday, citing sources.
 Of course, the New England Patriots reportedly recently inquired about Howard, but were told the 24-year-old was unavailable.